MathParamount/Energy_efficiency_machine_learning/README.md

 3. Polynomial transformation for better data fitting

-4. Implementation of the Adam algorithm for efficient weight optimization
+5. Implementation of the Adam algorithm for efficient weight optimization

-5. Preprocessing with normalization and train/test split
+6. Preprocessing with train/test split and normalization

+7. The use of GridSearchCV to chose the best c and adjust of LogisticRegression to penalty: l2

-6. Final models for regression and classification with visualizations
+9. Final models for regression and classification with visualizations

 ## Especifications